Killing of Muammar Gaddafi: International

 Immediately after Gaddafi's death, NATO released a statement denying it knew beforehand that Gaddafi was travelling in the convoy it struck.
 Admiral James G. Stavridis, NATO's top officer, said the death of Gaddafi meant that NATO would likely wind down its operations in Libya.
 Anders Fogh Rasmussen, the NATO secretary-general, said NATO would "terminate [its] mission in coordination with the United Nations and the National Transitional Council".

+In popular culture

+In November 2011, former Comedy Central show host, Daniel Tosh, would coin the term "Gaddafi'd", in reference to how the NTC fighters sodomized Gaddafi.